Nelsonchris1/Data-Modelling-with-apache-cassandra/README.md

 Project Steps
 Below are steps you can follow to complete each component of this project.

+## INFO
+Apache Cassandra is an open source NOSQL database built with a masterclass architecture and linear scalability.
+NOSQL database can store larger amount of data than relational databases.

 ### Project Steps:
 1.Design tables to answer the queries outlined in the project template
 2. Write Apache Cassandra CREATE KEYSPACE and SET KEYSPACE statements